Supun-Herath/Urban-Craft-MAD/README.md

 ## Features

-- Login & Register screens with form validation
+- Login & Register screens
 - Home screen with product list and detail view (master/detail)
 - Shop Cart and Profile screens with bottom navigation
 - Light and dark themes based on device settings